 The tenet system is used in the monasteries and colleges to teach Buddhist philosophy in a systematic and progressive fashion, each philosophical view being more subtle than its predecessor.
 Therefore the four schools can be seen as a gradual path from a rather easy-to-grasp, "realistic" philosophical point of view, to more and more complex and subtle views on the ultimate nature of reality, that is on emptiness and dependent arising, culminating in the philosophy of the Mādhyamikas, which is widely believed to present the most sophisticated point of view.

 The Buddhadharma came into Tibet in two main periods: There was the initial spread which started with King Songtsen Gampo in the mid 600's A.D. and was ended by King Langdarma during the late ninth or early tenth centuries.
 Following that the Dharma almost disappeared from Tibet.
-However by the eleven century, there was a resurgence of Dharma which resulted in the dharma spreading throughout Tibet and remaining stable there until the communist Chinese takeover in 1959.
-The first spread of dharma is called The 'ngadar' - ‘early spread’ and the second spread of dharma is called 'chidar' - ‘the later spread’.
+However by the eleventh century, there was a resurgence of Dharma which resulted in the Dharma spreading throughout Tibet and remaining stable there until the communist Chinese takeover in 1959.
+The first spread of Dharma is called the 'ngadar' - ‘early spread’ and the second spread of Dharma is called 'chidar' - ‘the later spread’.

 The system of Dharma in the early spread of Buddhism in Tibet was organised around a nine fold subdivision or 'Theg-pa gu' : "The Nine Vehicles".